dan1elt0m/polymo/docs/index.md

 - `src/polymo/` keeps the logic that speaks to APIs and hands data to Spark.
 - `polymo builder` is a small web app (FastAPI + React) that guides you through every step.
 - `examples/` contains ready-made configs you can copy, tweak, and use for smoke tests.
+- Run `pytest -k stream_reader_batches` for a quick smoke test of the streaming reader without needing an external API.

 ## Run the Builder in Docker
 - Build the dev-friendly image and launch the Builder with hot reload: